Near-term Mine Reconnaissance System [NMRS]

 NMRS provides Theater Commanders with a near-term capability for conducting clandestine minefield reconnaissance from a submarine.
 The UUV transits to an area to determine if littoral waters are seeded with mines, allowing theater commander to rapidly assess probability of mines in the area; Highly accurate survey -- precisely locates and classifies mine-like objects, provides theater commander with detailed information used to estimate location of enemy-deployed mine defenses, unmined coastal areas and the need for further UUV sortie operations.

 Enemy mining activity can severely hinder the US Navy's efforts to effectively control the seas.
-As the Navy shifts its focus from a global threat to a focus on regional challenges, we must focus on developing the capabilities needed to execute successful operations in the complex "littoral environment".
+As the Navy shifts its focus from a global threat to a focus on regional challenges, it must focus on developing the capabilities needed to execute successful operations in the complex "littoral environment".
 There is a need for cost-effective, unmanned, clandestine, undersea, off-board sensors that can serve in a wide variety of roles and missions, including mine warfare, surveillance, reconnaissance and intelligence collection and tactical oceanography.
 To achieve this priority, the Navy has been tasked to develop and field a system designed to conduct clandestine, remote, unmanned minefield reconnaissance from a submarine.
 The system under development is the Near-Term Mine Reconnaissance System (NMRS) under a "special category" acquisition program for Fleet delivery and use.
 The NMRS entered operational use by the Type Commander (TYCOM) in early Calendar Year (CY) 1998 and participated in Demonstration II of the Joint Countermine Advanced Concept Technology Demonstration (JCM ACTD).

 The NMRS uses a submarine-launched, unmanned, underwater vehicle that provides minefield reconnaissance in deep to shallow water.
 The NMRS incorporates SSN 688 torpedo tube technology hosted on a recoverable Underwater Unmanned Vehicle (UUV) with multi-beam, active search sonar and side-scan classification sonar.
 The NMRS consists of two reusable UUVs; launch and recovery equipment, including a winch and drogues; and shipboard control, processing and monitoring equipment.
 Each UUV is slightly shorter than an Mk 48 torpedo and is launched and recovered via a standard SSN 688-Class torpedo tube.
 The UUVs contain highly accurate sonar systems that can pinpoint and classify mine-like objects.
 Batteries provide the power needed to propel the vehicle during its sortie and operate the on-board electronic systems.
 Vehicle status, position and sonar data are continuously relayed back to the host SSN via a fiber-optic cable, thereby allowing continuous monitoring of the vehicle during sortie operations and real-time analysis of data to the SSN from potentially mined waters.